CSA-Gosch/Chapter13/README.md

 <li>AUTHORS: Logan Gosch                             </li>
 <li>USER INSTRUCTIONS: Do what you're asked.         </li>

-<p>The reader file uses buffers and arrays to read from and display the text from the files.
+<p>The reader class uses buffers and arrays to read from and display the text from the files.
 This is done using buffers to
 differeniate the characters and new lines.
 Using the specific finder also uses buffer and assigns it to a integer that the user enters.
-The program read as </p>
+The program reads as a the entire file and that's why the buffer is used.</p>
+<p>The writer class is very similar as in it uses buffers, but different because it writes by using string builder to use multiple
+inputs.
+More than one parameters makes the method use a delimiter to identify the different elements.
+Writing to a file is essential to the scope of programming</p>

 <img src="Bruh.PNG" alt="Screenshot">